 Students will examine the strategic role of information systems from a managerial perspective.
-The course will cover current information systems topics such as m-commerce/e-commerce, social media, and cloud computing.
-Other areas include systems infrastructure, privacy and ethical issues, and data mining.
-Students will use Microsoft Excel and Access, in order in order to assist managers in the decision-making process.
-Business analytics (big data) will also be covered as it pertains to managerial decision-making.
+The course will cover current information systems topics, such as ecommerce, social media, and project management.
+Students will use Microsoft Excel to assist managers in the decisionmaking process.
+Business analytics will be covered as it pertains to managerial decision-making.
+The course will introduce students to new information system trends, including artificial intelligence.